For any and all travel plans; whether you’re passing through for a week or two, or plan to start a life abroad,

 7. It’s still experiencing the calm after the storm.

 In 2016, President Juan Manuel Santos was given the Nobel Peace Prize for negotiating peace with FARC, a rebel group that most of Colombia didn’t want to negotiate with.
-Santos found a way to make peace and happiness Colombia’s dominant energies, allowing Medellín and countless other cities to reverse Colombia’s reputation of being one of the most dangerous countries in the world.
+Santos found a way to make peace and happiness Colombia’s dominant military forces, allowing the space for Medellín and countless other cities to reverse Colombia’s reputation of being one of the most dangerous countries in the world.

 8. Creative people.

 There is art everywhere: on the outside of buildings, on the sidewalk, inside homey coffee shops.
-Every city is unique in it’s art culture, including Guatapé.
-The city known for it’s colors and artistic trim outside of every building.
+Every city is unique in it’s art culture, including Guatapé, the city known for it’s colors and artistic trim outside of every building and the giant rock overlooking the city.

 9. Happy people.

 Colombian culture varies with the latitude, but one thing that doesn’t change is the overall attitude.
-Most are happy, healthy, and hard-working.
+Many are happy, healthy, and hard-working.

 10. Endless out-of-this-world things to do and see.